Admission Policy and Matriculation into Program

 The diagnostic medical sonography program is considered competitive due to the limited number of students admitted into the program (13), which is based on clinical placement availability.

 There are two pathways for admission into the program.
-Pathway One is “Direct Accept” which is for high school applicants and transfer applicants with less than 16 college credits.
-Pathway Two is for traditional college transfer applicants.
+Pathway One is “Direct Accept” which is for high school applicants.
+Pathway Two is for transfer applicants with college credits.
 Criteria for both pathways are listed below.

 Applicants must meet the following minimum criteria in high school: